MASSHUU12/adrespect/README.md

 # Task

+> Note: The [site](https://masshuu-task.000webhostapp.com/) may be frozen on first visit.
+Try going in a few times, after all, it's free hosting

 A page that allows saving downloaded exchange rates from the NBP to a database and displaying them in a table.
 In addition, it allows converting a given amount from a selected currency to another and saving the results of the conversion to the database.